 - Collect all necessary documentation.

-- Discuss their academic progress and academic program plan with their adviser.
+- Discuss their academic progress and academic program plan with their advisor.

-- Consult with their adviser prior to each registration period and obtain their adviser’s consent for their course selections, either through online approval to register or through signature on the registration form.
+- Consult with their advisor prior to each registration period and obtain their advisor’s consent for their course selections, either through online approval to register or through signature on the registration form.

 - Complete the student-initiated forms for declaring a major, minor or certificate and apply for graduation by the applicable deadline.